Uniswap/docs/versioned_docs/version-v2/V2/concepts/01-protocol-overview/03-smart-contracts.md

 ## Minimum Liquidity

 To ameliorate rounding errors and increase the theoretical minimum tick size for liquidity provision, pairs burn the first [MINIMUM_LIQUIDITY](../../reference/smart-contracts/02-pair.md#minimum_liquidity) pool tokens.
 For the vast majority of pairs, this will represent a trivial value.
-The burning happens automatically during the first liquidity provision, after which point the <Link to='/docs/v2/smart-contracts/pair-erc-20#totalsupply'>totalSupply</Link> is forevermore bounded.
+The burning happens automatically during the first liquidity provision, after which point the [totalSupply](../../reference/smart-contracts/03-pair-erc-20.md#totalsupply) is forevermore bounded.